How To Find Sample Mean From Confidence Interval

 Confidence Interval = Sample Mean ± Margin of Error

 The margin of error accounts for the uncertainty inherent in using a sample to estimate a population parameter.
-It's directly related to the confidence level (e.g., 95%, 99%) and the sample's standard deviation or standard error.
+In real terms, g.
+Now, it's directly related to the confidence level (e.
+But , 95%, 99%) and the sample's standard deviation or standard error.
 A higher confidence level results in a wider interval, reflecting greater certainty that the true population mean falls within the range.

 Understanding the Components

-Before we delve into calculating the sample mean, let's review the key components:
+Before we get into calculating the sample mean, let's review the key components:

 • Sample Mean (x̄): The average of the values in your sample.
 This is the central point of your confidence interval.